-Andy Aroonrasameruang left his longtime perch at TAC Quick Thai Kitchen to open this, Andy's Thai Kitchen.
-Aroonrasameruang crafts his own funky pork-and-rice sausages, spoons his spicy, eggplant-studded green curry over omelettes, turns out a silky tom kha soup, pairs Chinese broccoli with crispy bites of fried pork belly and throws together a simultaneously fiery-and-cool blue crab salad.
+Andy Aroonrasameruang left his longtime perch at TAC Quick Thai Kitchen to open Andy's Thai Kitchen.
+Aroonrasameruang crafts his own funky pork-and-rice sausages, spoons his spicy eggplant-studded green curry over omelettes, turns out a silky tom kha soup, pairs Chinese broccoli with crispy bites of fried pork belly and throws together a simultaneously fiery and cool blue crab salad.
 This is what Thai food should taste like.

-The basic menu appeases the masses that flood the simple, minimalist room of this top-notch Thai joint.
+The curated menu appeases the masses that flood the simple, minimalist room at this top-notch Thai joint.
 But the true standouts can be found on the translated Thai language menu, with never-fail flavor explosions such as tart and smoky pork-and-rice sausage; ground chicken with crispy basil and preserved eggs; and warm sweet-and-sour beef jerky.
-Don’t disregard the specials board; promising rotations have included basil duck stir-fried with garlic and mushrooms, and lettuce wrap–ready deep-fried mackerel with apples, cucumbers, fish sauce and chilies.
+Don’t disregard the specials board—promising rotations have included basil duck stir-fried with garlic and mushrooms, and lettuce wrap–ready deep-fried mackerel with apples, cucumbers, fish sauce and chilies.

-This hidden gem in Lincoln Square serves up traditional Thai food, like fiery naem khao tod, a funky rice salad with chunks of ham, in a no-frills setting.
-Fried bananas make a simple, but excellent dessert, and make sure to ask for the Thai menu—that's where the truly special dishes lie.
+This hidden gem in Lincoln Square serves up traditional Thai food—like fiery naem khao tod, a funky rice salad with chunks of ham—in a no-frills setting.
+Fried bananas make a simple but excellent dessert, and make sure to ask for the Thai menu—that's where you'll find the good stuff.

-What we love about this colorful and bustling storefront is that it keeps our interest with new concoctions every couple of weeks.
-Check the tiny chalkboard for specials, but supplement with tried-and-true favorites such as house-made spicy fermented pork sausage, probably the best gang hung lay (pork in sweet, garlicky, ginger-laden curry) in town, and khua kae, a stir-fry of chicken, baby corn, eggplant, shredded lime leaves and roasted rice powder that has a gingery citrus tang.
+What we love most about this colorful and bustling storefront is that it keeps our interest with new concoctions every couple of weeks.
+Check the tiny chalkboard for specials, but supplement with tried-and-true favorites such as house-made spicy fermented pork sausage; the best gang hung lay (pork in sweet, garlicky, ginger-laden curry) in town; and khua kae, a stir-fry of chicken, baby corn, eggplant, shredded lime leaves and roasted rice powder that has a gingery citrus tang.
 Vegetarian options abound.

 Take one step inside this Thai gem hiding under the Brown Line tracks and you’re hit with a full-color poster provided by LTHForum endorsing the authentic eats lurking on the “classics” menu.
-You’ll find the sour Isaan-style sausage and sweet beef jerky other real-deal Thai joints traffic in, but take advantage of the less common items as well: ground pork simmered in curried coconut milk then plopped over a crispy omelette, meatballs floating in sour broth that smacks of star anise and a beautiful mess of bamboo slivers slicked with green chili paste.
+Sure, you’ll find the sour Isaan-style sausage and sweet beef jerky that other real-deal Thai joints traffic in, but take advantage of the less common items as well.
+Our picks include ground pork simmered in curried coconut milk then plopped over a crispy omelette, meatballs floating in sour broth that smacks of star anise, and a beautiful mess of bamboo slivers slicked with green chili paste.